Homochirality: Theory

 Linear stability analysis of this equation shows that the racemic state $ee = 0$ is unstable.
 Starting from almost everywhere in the concentration space, the system evolves to a homochiral state.

-It is generally understood that autocatalysis alone does not yield to homochirality, and the presence of the mutually antagonistic relationship between the two enantiomers is necessary for the instability of the racemic mixture.
-However, recent studies show that homochirality could be achieved from autocatalysis in the absence of the mutually antagonistic relationship, but the underlying mechanism for symmetry-breaking is different.
+It is generally understood that autocatalysis alone does not yield homochirality, and the presence of the mutually antagonistic relationship between the two enantiomers is necessary for the instability of the racemic mixture.
+Homochirality could be achieved from autocatalysis in the absence of the mutually antagonistic relationship, but the underlying mechanism for symmetry-breaking is different.

 Experiments

-There are several laboratory experiments that demonstrate how a small amount of one enantiomer at the start of a reaction can lead to a large excess of a single enantiomer as the product.
+A small amount of one enantiomer at the start of a reaction can lead to a large enantioenrichment in the product.
 For example, the Soai reaction is autocatalytic.
-If the reaction is started with some of one of the product enantiomers already present, the product acts as an enantioselective catalyst for production of more of that same enantiomer.
-The initial presence of just 0.2 equivalent one enantiomer can lead to up to 93% enantiomeric excess of the product.
+If the reaction is started with some of one of the product enantiomers already present, the product can catalyze the production of more of that same enantiomer.

-Another study concerns the proline catalyzed aminoxylation of propionaldehyde by nitrosobenzene.
-In this system, a small enantiomeric excess of catalyst leads to a large enantiomeric excess of product.
+For the proline catalyzed aminoxylation of propionaldehyde by nitrosobenzene, a slight enantiomeric excess of catalyst leads to a large enantiomeric excess of product.

-Serine octamer clusters are also contenders.
-These clusters of 8 serine molecules appear in mass spectrometry with an unusual homochiral preference, however there is no evidence that such clusters exist under non-ionizing conditions and amino acid phase behavior is far more prebiotically relevant.
-The recent observation that partial sublimation of a 10% enantioenriched sample of leucine results in up to 82% enrichment in the sublimate shows that enantioenrichment of amino acids could occur in space.
-Partial sublimation processes can take place on the surface of meteors where large variations in temperature exist.
+Serine octamer clusters containing 8 serine molecules appear in mass spectrometry.
+No evidence supports such clusters existing under non-ionizing conditions, however.
+Fractional sublimation of a 10% enantioenriched sample of leucine results in up to 82% enrichment in the sublimate.
+Partial sublimation processes could in principle take place on the surface of meteors where large variations in temperature exist.
 This finding may have consequences for the development of the Mars Organic Detector scheduled for launch in 2013 which aims to recover trace amounts of amino acids from the Mars surface exactly by a sublimation technique.